 You will be prompted to map the columns in your CSV file to Properties in the CRM during the import process:

 Everything should appear in your CRM as soon as the import has been processed.
 The formatting of the uploaded file is pretty important, so take a good look at the examples above or check out the sample imports here.

 2. How can I drill down and see only who I want to see?

 Like Excel, the HubSpot CRM can show you slices of your data based on certain criteria.
 Use the sidebar on the left side of your screen to add filters.
-For example, the filters shown below allow us to segment open leads who haven't been contacted in the last week and require some follow up.
+For example, the filters shown below allow you to segment open leads who haven't been contacted in the last week and require some follow up.

-You can save these custom views and re-visit them.
-Contacts will be added to or removed from the view depending on whether or not they meet the criteria.
+You can save these filters and re-visit them.
+Contacts will be added to or removed from the saved filter depending on whether or not they meet the criteria.